 Crash for cash scams have become increasingly common in the UK.
 The Insurance Fraud Bureau believe that such claims are costing the UK insurance industry £340 million a year.
 And that means it probably costs policyholders more in terms of increased premiums and forking out for excesses.

-So here are my top tips for avoiding being the victim of a crash for cash scammer.
+So here are our top tips for avoiding being the victim of a crash for cash scammer.

 Buy and install a dashcam